ECTS

 |---|

-A bibliographic project will be carried out in the first semester of M2 on a topical research theme.
+A bibliographic project will be carried out during the first semester of M2 on a topical research theme.

-Two research internships in an academic or private laboratory (2 months and 6 months) will be carried out during the course.
+Two research internships in academic or private laboratories (2 months and 6 months) will be carried out during the program.

 Program

-The Master's program is organized into four semesters, each of which represents a progressive specialization.
-Each semester comprises 30 ECTS and must be taken independently (there is no inter-semester compensation).
-To validate each year, the 2 semesters must be validated separately, and to obtain the diploma, the 2 years must be validated.
+The Master's program is organized into four semesters, each of which constitutes a progressive specialization.
+Each semester is worth 30 ECTS credits and must be validated independently (there is no inter-semester compensation).
+To validate each year, the two semesters must therefore be validated separately, and to obtain the degree, both years must be validated.

-The first year features a high degree of mutualization with other Physics Master's courses, in particular with the Physics of Living Matter course.
-In the second semester, and especially in the third semester, the program becomes more specialized, with mutualization with the Montpellier Masters in Chemistry and Mechanics.
-The 4th semester is devoted to a long internship at the end of the program.
+The first year involves significant overlap with other Master's programs in Physics, particularly the Physics of Living Matter program.
+The program becomes more specialized in the second semester, and especially in the third semester, with overlap with the Master's programs in Chemistry and Mechanics at Montpellier.
+The fourth semester is devoted to a long internship at the end of the program.

 Select a program